-In addition to cardiac abnormalities, surgeons at NHI treat peripheral vascular diseases.
+In addition to cardiac abnormalities, surgeons at the Heart Institute treat peripheral vascular diseases.
 Atherosclerosis occurs in the peripheral arteries as well as the coronary arteries.
 To aid surgeons in identifying the amount and location of blockages, Doppler ultrasound testing is performed.
 Arms, legs, and carotid arteries are evaluated to determine the speed and direction of blood flow.

 If initial treatment with medications does not correct problems with the heart’s valves, then surgical treatment is used to prevent possible or further damage to the heart muscle.
 Possible causes of valvular disease include birth defects, bacterial endocarditis, Scarlet Fever, and Rheumatic Fever.

 Treatments performed at CHI Health Clinic Heart Institute include:

 - Valve Replacement